supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-02.md

 1. After starting the Runtime, we need to define the Connection with the LLM for each LLM step.
 In our case, these are **summarize_text_content** and **classify_with_llm**.

-1. We will use the Default_AzureOpenAI Connection and **gpt-4** dpeloyment, which connects to the Azure OpenAI resource that was created when the Azure AI project was set up.
+1. We will use the Default_AzureOpenAI Connection and **gpt-4** deployment, which connects to the Azure OpenAI resource that was created when the Azure AI project was set up.

    ![](media/chat-with-context.png)